-27 The risk tolerance of the Fund is agreed with the Pension Fund Committee, the investment team and independent adviser through the setting of investment beliefs, funding and investment objectives.
-The Fund will only take sufficient risk in order to meet the target return (set out in paragraph 19) of 6%.

-28 The Fund is exposed to investment, operational, governance and funding risks.
+- The risk tolerance of the Fund is agreed with the Pension Fund Committee, the investment team and independent adviser through the setting of investment beliefs, funding and investment objectives.
+The Fund will only take sufficient risk in order to meet the Fund Target Return set out in paragraph 19, currently 6%. - The risks the Fund is exposed to include investment, operational, governance, currency, demographic and funding risks.
 These risks are identified, measured, monitored and then managed.
-This is carried out using risk registers with section responsibility and over sight from the Head of Governance/CRO.
+This is carried out using risk registers with section responsibility and oversight from the Head of Governance and Chief Risk Officer.
+Plans are put in place to mitigate these risks so far as that is possible.
+Details are given in Appendix B.